 When you think of a blood alcohol test, you might picture a Breathalyzer at a traffic stop.
 But you might need one for other reasons, too.
 And there’s more than one type.

 Each of these tests has the same goal: to check how much alcohol is in your body.
 Usually, you get a result called blood alcohol concentration (BAC).
-It’s a small number, like 0.05, and it tells you the percent of alcohol in your blood.
+It’s a small number, like 0.05.

 The higher your BAC, the more alcohol is in your system.
 And that affects your judgment, control, and lots of other things.